- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Heartgard Plus- this preventative protects you pet against heartworms, as well as the intestinal parasites roundworm and hookworm.
 It is available in different dosage strengths for different weights.
 Each comes in a carton with 6 chewable beef jerky type treats.
 This is an advantage if you pet is picky about what they eat.
 It also includes stickers to put on your calender to remind you when the pills are due.

-Interceptor-This preventative protects against heartworms, as well as the intestinal parasites roundworm, hookworm, and whipworm.
+Interceptor Plus This preventative protects against heartworms, as well as the intestinal parasites roundworm, hookworm, whipworm and tapeworm.
 It is available in dosage strengths for different weights.
 Each comes in a dispenser card with 6 pills and also includes stickers for you calender.

 Advantage Multi-This preventive protects against heartworms, the intestinal parasites hookworm, roundworm, and whipworm, and also kills fleas.
 It is available in dosage strengths for different weights and is sold in packages containing 6 pills.